francxx96/declare4py/README.md

 Declare4PY is a novel and easy-to-use Python package that covers the main tasks of process mining based on the declarative modeling language DECLARE.
 Some functions include also the MP-DECLARE standard, that is, the multi-perspective extension of DECLARE that supports also data constraints.
-The declare4PY APIs implement consistency checking, model discovery and query checking from logs by considering (MP)-DECLARE models.
+The declare4PY APIs implement simple log analysis, consistency checking, model discovery and query checking from logs by considering (MP)-DECLARE models.
 Declare4Py can be easily integrated into your process mining software project.

 ## Requirements
-We test Declare4Py with the following software configuration.
+We tested Declare4Py with the following software configuration.
 However, more recent versions of the libraries could also work:
 - MacOs Big Sur==11.1;
 - Python==3.9.7;
 - mlxtend==0.20.0;